ewaldmire/ascender/docs/schedules.md

 ## Scheduled Jobs

-climber allows jobs to run on a schedule (with optional recurrence rules) via an `HTTP POST` to a variety of API endpoints:
+ascender allows jobs to run on a schedule (with optional recurrence rules) via an `HTTP POST` to a variety of API endpoints:

     HTTP POST